Description

 - Refrigerate for 2-4 hours or overnight until completely dissolved

-- Store reconstituted solution at 2-8°C (refrigerated) for up to 30 days
+- Store mixed solution at 2-8°C (refrigerated) for up to 30 days

 Dosage Calculations:

-For a 10mg vial reconstituted with 2mL bacteriostatic water (5mg/mL):
+For a 10mg vial mixed with 2mL sterile water (5mg/mL):

 - 3mg dose: 0.6mL = 60 units on 100-unit insulin syringe